cryptocode/terminal-doom/README.md

 * Rendering and input is handled by [libvaxis](https://github.com/rockorager/libvaxis), a TUI library written in Zig
 * Sound is handled by [miniaudio](https://miniaud.io/), a single-file sound playback library
 * Build system (and the main input/rendering loop) is all [Zig](https://ziglang.org/)
-* Testing and debugging in Ghostty's terminal inspector (currently closed beta), [Kitty](https://sw.kovidgoyal.net/kitty/graphics-protocol/), and [WezTerm](https://wezfurlong.org/wezterm/index.html)
+* Testing and debugging in Ghostty's terminal inspector, Kitty, and WezTerm

 ## LICENSE
 As Terminal Doom is based on the doomgeneric project, the project as a whole is licensed under GPL2.